Working as a Bookkeeper / Accounting Technician [NOC 1311]

-Bookkeepers keep track of all of the money a company receives and spends.
+Bookkeepers maintain complete sets of books, keep records of accounts and verify the procedures used for recording financial transactions.
 As a bookkeeper you perform the following duties:

-- Establish, maintain and balance various accounts using manual and computerized bookkeeping systems
+- Keep financial records and establish, maintain and balance various accounts using manual and computerized bookkeeping systems

-- Calculate and prepare cheques for payrolls and bills
+- Calculate and prepare cheques for payrolls and for utility, tax and other bills

-- Complete and submit tax forms and other government documents
+- Complete and submit tax remittance forms, workers’ compensation forms, pension contribution forms and other government documents

 Job Outlook in BC